 Making sense of instructions (such as multi-step math problems) is a challenge for students who have trouble with language processing.
 Math requires students to process a lot of language, both oral and written.
 Explicit instruction can reduce how much of that processing a student needs to do.

-Vary how you ask for student responses, such as verbal (like choral response), written (like stop-and-jot), and
+- Vary how you ask for student responses, such as verbal (like choral response), written (like stop-and-jot), and nonverbal cues (thumbs up/thumbs down).

 2. Visual representation